-First we discussed what sort of words or phrases we should write on our pieces.
-Of course I wanted reminders that would promote family harmony.
+Next, the boys and I discussed what sort of words or phrases we should write on our kindness tokens.
+Of course, I wanted reminders that would promote family harmony.
 We agreed on words like "share", "cooperation", "please listen", etc. I added in "help with dinner" for good measure.

 It was much easier to draw on the plastic if we placed it on top of a piece of cardboard.
 That also helps prevent accidental Sharpie marks on the table, although our table may actually be improved by a bit of color, the finish is in such bad shape.

 After pulling them out of the oven, you can press them flat with a metal spatula if you want.
-In case you are worried about smell -- I was too -- there was none.
+In case you are worried about smell (I was, too) there was none.

 Some of the plastics shriveled up rather oddly, but again, this is not a precision craft.
 It's about family harmony, not achieving perfection.

-How we use the tokens:
+How to use the tokens:

 For example, if the boys are fighting, I can pull out the "cooperation" token.
-If Kiddo wants to tell me something and I have my nose in a book he can pull out the "please listen" token.
+If my son wants to tell me something and I have my nose in a book he can pull out the "please listen" token.

 My youngest son's favorite token is "big hug".
 He likes to show it to me ten times in a row.
 He also shows it to his brother, but has yet to receive a big hug in return.
 Baby steps.